Siamese Culinary Masterclasses for Professional Chefs and Thai food enthusiasts

 MKHP_as_is (Maae Khruaa Huaa Bpaa; แม่ครัวหัวป่าก์)

-Explore the culinary world of Lady Plean Passakornrawong (ท่านผู้หญิงเปลี่ยน ภาสกรวงศ์) with our latest update to the MKHP_as_is Project, showcasing her authentic recipes as they were penned in 1908.
+Explore the culinary world of Lady Plean Passakornrawong (ท่านผู้หญิงเปลี่ยน ภาสกรวงศ์) with our complete archive of the MKHP_as_is Project, showcasing her authentic recipes as they were penned in 1908.

 1